Porsche SE chairman says unaware of VW-Fiat talks

-WEISSACH Germany The supervisory board chairman of Porsche Automobil Holding SE (PSHG_p.DE), which owns 50.7 percent of Volkswagen (VOWG_p.DE), said he was unaware of any talks between the German carmaker and Italy's Fiat Chrysler FIA.MI.
+WEISSACH, Germany, July 18 The supervisory board chairman of Porsche Automobil Holding SE, which owns 50.7 percent of Volkswagen, said he was unaware of any talks between the German carmaker and Italy's Fiat Chrysler .

 "I don't know anything about talks with Fiat", Wolfgang Porsche said on Friday.